The food jelly of honey bees

 Now, two questions arose: What is the function of these protein fibrils?
 And is the acidic pH of royal jelly actually important?

 And of course it is! 🙂 At a natural pH of 4.0, royal jelly has a viscosity about three times higher than at an artificially raised pH of over 5.0 (Buttstedt et al, 2018).
 This means that if the pH is too high, royal jelly becomes more liquid.
 And this would have fatal consequences for the queen larvae (see video), as they hang from the ceiling in their queen cells and are stuck to the ceiling with the royal jelly.
 Thus, MRJP1 and apisimin in the form of the fibrils in the royal jelly ensure the survival of the royal offspring.
-Incidentally, the low pH in royal jelly is adjusted by the addition of a fatty acid (10-hydroxy-2-decenoic acid) from the mandibular gland (Buttstedt, 2022).
+The low pH of royal jelly is adjusted by adding the secretion from the mandibular gland to the protein-containing secretion from the hypopharyngeal gland.
+This secretion contains many free fatty acids, especially 10-hydroxy-2-decenoic acid (10-HDA), and the lowering of the pH of the feeding juice caused by this fatty acid causes the fibril formation of the complex (Buttstedt, 2022).

 Another advantage of the low pH of royal jelly is that MRJP1, 2 and 3 are more stable at acidic pH(Mureşan & Buttstedt, 2019) and significantly more resistant to degradation by proteases (Mureşan et al., 2018) than at neutral pH.